 Neuronal current in the cortex flows predominantly perpendicular to the cortical surface for two reasons: First, the pyramidal cells in the cortical columns are aligned perpendicular to the cortical surface.
 Second, the dendritic trees that are parallel to the cortical surface have near-rotational symmetry and the electric fields of the related intracellular currents cancel to a large degree.

-Activity in multiple brain regions = postsynaptic current flow in pyramidal cells
+Activity in multiple brain regions = postsynaptic current flow in pyramidal cells represented very accurately by an equivalent, compound dipole current vector.
+Areas with up to

 Discrete equivalent current dipoles as model for the activity in each brain region